Self-guided Sightseeing Tour #1 in Fort-de-France, France

 Show sight on map

-The Old Town Hall of Fort-de-France is a neo-classical building located at 116 rue Victor-Sévère in Fort-de-France, Martinique.
-It is home to the Aimé-Césaire Theatre.
+The Old Town Hall of Fort-de-France is a neo-classical style building located at 116 rue Victor-Sévère in Fort-de-France, Martinique.
+It houses the Aimé-Césaire theatre.

 Wikipedia: Ancien Hôtel de ville de Fort-de-France (FR)